Manita-Inn/IoT-Group-1-Mini-Project/README.md

    * If a slot is available, the gate opens automatically.
    * This allows the parking system to operate without manual intervention.

-**1.2 IR Sensor: (Parking Slot Detection)**
+**IR Sensor (Parking Slot Detection + Exit)**
 Three IR sensors are installed at each parking slot to detect whether a vehicle is occupying the slot.

  Function in the System:
  * Monitor individual parking spaces
  * Determine the number of available parking slots
  * Update the parking slot display
  * Provide real-time information to the web dashboard and Blynk application

  Operational Logic:
  * Sensor Value is 0 > Slot is empty
  * Sensor Value is 1 > Slot is Occupied

-Special IR or IR Exit Sensor is an additional infrared sensor which installed at the exit gate to detect vehicles leaving the parking area. **Functions**: Detect vehicles exiting the parking lot and trigger automatic opening of the exit gate.
+**Special IR or IR Exit Sensor** is an additional infrared sensor which installed at the exit gate to detect vehicles leaving the parking area.

+**Functions**:
+* Detect vehicles exiting the parking lot and trigger automatic opening of the exit gate.
 Once a vehicle passes the exit sensor, the system opens the exit gate and automatically closes it after a short delay.

-* **1.3 DHT11 Sensor:** (Environmental Monitoring)
+**DHT11 Sensor: (Environmental Monitoring)**
 The DHT11 sensor measures temperature and humidity in the parking environment.
 Although it is not required for parking operations, it provides useful environmental data for monitoring the parking area.

 The data is used for: